-There’s a lot of scary stuff going on in the world these days – terrorism attacks in major cities; a refugee crisis that’s become polarizing in Europe; out-of-control gun violence and racial profiling in the Unites States; and Donald Trump actually running for president on a ridiculously xenophobic platform.
+There's a lot of scary stuff going on in the world these days – terrorism attacks in major cities; a refugee/immigration crisis that's become polarizing in Europe; out-of-control gun violence and racial profiling in the Unites States.

 It seems like every time I turn on the news or check Facebook, something else disturbing has happened.
 Bombings.
 Shootings.
 Ignorant attacks.
 Intolerance.
 Fear.